42AGV/ft_transcendence/README.md

 ### OpenAPI <a name = "start-openapi"></a>

-We use OpenAPI Generator to autogenerate the files at `webapp/src/shared/generated` from the OpenAPI specifications at `transcendence-app/swagger-spec/swagger-spec.yaml`.
+We use OpenAPI Generator to generate the files at `webapp/src/shared/generated` from the OpenAPI specifications at `transcendence-app/swagger-spec/swagger-spec.yaml`.

 Please don't modify these files manually.